Arqib/Modified-Google-TTS/README.md

-# Useful-Scripts
+# Modified google tts
-Some useful scripts I use often
+This script is not originally mine.
+I modified a part of it to use youtube-dl to get the audio files.